Irish & Everest

 |57||Robert Smith||46||Tyrone||Scotland||South (Nepal)||22/05/2017||04:40||2017|

 |61||Adrian McNally||41||Meath||Meath||South (Nepal)||17/05/2018||05:30||2018|

 |62||Robert Smith||47||Tyrone||Scotland||South (Nepal)||19/05/2018||06:58||2018|

 Irish Successes on Everest - By County

-Above list & map captures the 61 successful ascents of Everest by Irish climbers (combination of climbers from Ireland, Northern Ireland or overseas Irish Citizens or overseas climbers resident in Ireland at time of climb) from 1993 to 2018.
+Above list & map captures the 63 successful ascents of Everest by Irish climbers (combination of climbers originally from Ireland or Northern Ireland or overseas climbers resident in Ireland at time of climb) from 1993 to 2018.
 This list has been researched using data from the Himalayan Database along with independent research to produce the first fully complete record of the Irish on Everest.
 The map above is restricted to just those from Irish counties.
 Please contact Paul with any corrections/updates and please cite this website when using stats or info sourced here.